microsoft/azure_arc/azure_arc_servers_jumpstart/docs/onboard_server_linux.md

 **Note**: The extra dot is due to the script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.

-Upon completion, you will have your Linux server, connected as a new Azure Arc resource inside your Resource Group.
+Upon completion, you will have your Linux server, connected as a new Azure Arc resource inside your resource group.

 ![](../img/onboard_server_linux/04.png)